rjplevin/Classes.jl/docs/src/index.md

 end
 ```

-So the `foo` method can be called on any subclass of `ComponentDef`.
-The user deals only with the concrete types; the abstract types are created and used only by the `@class` and `@method` macros.
+This allows the `foo` method to be called on any subclass of `ComponentDef`.